monsoonmaelstrom/book2/book2.md

 “According to John, the two of you spend quite a bit of time together.”

 Gods damned John Steeple.
-I resist the urge to tell Commander Selby that some people need to learn to mind their own business, and say nothing instead.
+I resist the urge to tell Commander Selby that some people, including him, need to learn to mind their own business, and say nothing instead.

 “No comment to that, then?”